Early Years Foundation Stage (EYFS)

 - Teachers respond to children's interests, amend planning to meet these, with assessments sharply focused to include all who are involved in each child's development.

-- Teachers monitor the progress of each child, set challenging targets to ensure they meet or exceed the Early Learning Goals in all areas of learning.
+- Teachers monitor the progress of each child, set challenging targets to ensure they meet the Early Learning Goals in all areas of learning.

 - Children enjoy sharing their achievements, ask questions to further their knowledge and can talk enthusiastically about the next steps in their learning.